top of page

 Part 1: Overcoming Interview Nerves: A Guide for International Faculty Candidates

 Interviewing for an academic position in English when it is not your first language is challenging.
 You are expected to present complex research, discuss teaching techniques, and demonstrate your “fit” within the department all while processing questions in real time.
 The good news: search committees are not evaluating you as a native speaker during your faculty interview.
 They are evaluating your ideas, clarity, and professional communication.
-The first part of this mul
+The first part of this mult

 Robin Tucker